Featured Post

 I returned home to Nassau at the end of my freshman year at Syracuse University.
 Although I would continue to work part-time at my father's tavern and gas station, I wanted a regular job.
 John Weaver, a high school classmate who lived in the Nassau Lake area, and I went to the Albany office of the New York State Labor Department, which operated an employment office where it matched employers with potential employees without fees.

-After checking in for a couple of days, we were offered a job at Latham Circle where the new Thunderbird Motel was being built.
+After checking in for a couple of days, we were offered a job at Latham Circle, where the new Thunderbird Motel was being built.
 We were told that the pay was $1.90 per hour, which was not bad since the federal minimum wage had just been raised from seventy-five cents to one dollar per hour.
 The catch was that it would be hard labor work and that we had to be on the job by 5:30 in the morning.
-With no other prospects, we accepted the job and drove out to the job site the next morning.
+With no other prospects, we accepted the job and drove to the job site the next morning.
 We were given pick-axes and shovels and started digging trenches for the foundation footers.
 The ground was heavy and stony and the work was much harder than we were used to.
 After the fourth day, John heard of another job opening that needed two temporary workers in addition to another college student who had been hired.
-The pay was less - $1.75 per hour, but the hours were regular and the work promised to be much easier.
+The pay was less - $1.75 per hour, but the hours were regular, and the work promised to be much easier.
 We quit the construction job, only to find out when we received our paycheck the following Friday that we were actually being paid $4.90 per hour.
 We tried to get rehired, but the jobs were taken.
-To this day I can never drive past the Thunderbird Motel without remembering that hard work.
+To this day, I can never drive past the Thunderbird Motel without remembering that hard work.

-Our new job was with the Gahagan Construction Corporation of New York City.
-Gahagan had been hired by the New York State Thruway Authority to complete a geophysical study of a small section of the “Berkshire Spur” that would connect the Thruway with the Massachusetts Turnpike.
-The particular section where we were going to work was near Chatham Center in Columbia County.
-The crew consisted of me, John, the other college student, and two full-time technicians from New York City.
-The baseline had already been marked out by a survey team, and this job was to determine the soil and bedrock conditions along that baseline.
-This was done by taking seismographic soundings.
-This was done by sending shock waves into the ground by exploding dynamite and recording the echoes using electronic sensors called geophones.
 The geophones were connected to a recording device in a laboratory mounted on a truck body.
 The resulting graph looked like a cardiogram.
 The soundings were made 220 feet along the baseline at a time.
-We would unroll two 110-foot-long cables, end to end along the baseline.
+We would unroll two 110-foot-long cables, end to end, along the baseline.
 A third cable connected the two cables with the instruments in the laboratory.
 The metal geophones, each a little smaller than a teacup, would be connected to the cables with connectors every ten feet.
 The shock waves were created by setting off three small dynamite charges simultaneously.
 I was selected to be in charge of planting the dynamite, something that I never told my parents until the summer was over.
-Each morning on our way to work, John and I stopped at a pull-off on Route 66 where the dynamite was stored.
+On our way to work each morning, John and I stopped at a pull-off on Route 66, where the dynamite was stored.
 We had a key to a gate and another key to open the large metal storage box where the dynamite was kept.
 We would load a few sticks of dynamite and some blasting caps into the car and bring them to the job site.
-After work, we would return any dynamite and blasting caps that hadn’t been used back into the storage box.
+After work, we would return any dynamite and blasting caps that hadn't been used to the storage box.

 One morning I screwed up.
 We had been given machetes to clear the path of any pricker bushes or wild raspberry vines that would prevent the cables from being laid straight.
-After the cables were laid I snipped at a vine with my machete and hit a cable.
-I didn’t completely sever it, but some of the wires inside were cut.
+After the cables were laid, I snipped at a vine with my machete and hit a cable.
+I didn't completely sever it, but some wires inside were cut.
 The three of us had a quick conference and decided to say nothing.
-We went back to the laboratory where we would be safely away from the blast and waited.
+We returned to the laboratory where we would be safely away from the blast and waited.
 The warning horn was sounded, and the technicians detonated the dynamite.
-A couple of minutes later one of the technicians came out of the laboratory and traced one of the cables.
+A couple of minutes later, one of the technicians came out of the laboratory and traced one of the cables.
 He returned in a few minutes, looking grim.
-After he conferred with the other tactician, he said, “Boys, someone cut the cable.
-I don’t know who did it, and I don’t care, but don’t let it happen again.”
+After he conferred with the other tactician, he said, "Boys, someone cut the cable.
+I don't know who did it, and I don't care, but don't let it happen again."
 The technicians did not have a replacement cable with them, and they spent the rest of the day carefully splicing the cable together while we picked wild strawberries and wondered whether we would keep our jobs.

 That job ended toward the end of June or the beginning of July.
 John got a job delivering ice cream that lasted him for the rest of the summer.
 George Reischuck, a neighbor and friend who was a year ahead of me in school, heard that Ft.
 Orange Paper Company in Castleton was hiring summer help.
 We went there and were hired.

 The Ft.
 Orange Paper Company was located in Castleton, New York, a few miles south of Rensselaer and Albany.
-Its plant was near the Hudson River and consisted of a paper-making facility, a printing plant, and the company’s offices.
-The paper that it manufactured was really light cardboard, the kind used in small food boxes, tissue boxes, etc. The main ingredient was old magazines and newsprint, and truckloads of it were delivered for this recycling.
+Its plant was near the Hudson River and consisted of a paper-making facility, a printing plant, and the company's offices.
+The paper it manufactured was light cardboard, the kind used in small food boxes, tissue boxes, etc. The main ingredient was old magazines and newsprint, and truckloads of it were delivered for this recycling.
 George and I were employed in the printing plant.

 The factory was very busy that summer, and it worked three shifts.
 Cardboard manufactured in the mill was cut into large sheets, probably four feet square.
-Pallets of the cardboard would be fed into large color printing presses where the designs for boxes would be printed and the outlines of the boxes scored.
+Pallets of the cardboard would be fed into large color printing presses where the designs for boxes would be printed, and the outlines of the boxes would be scored.
 It was a marvelous process, as the sheets would go from one pallet through the press and be precisely loaded on a second pallet.
-Once printed and scored, “strippers” (employees with jackhammers with sharp blades) would trim the boxes and discard the selvage.
-The flat boxes would be moved to the shipping area and ultimately packaged for transport to the end-user.
+Once printed and scored, "strippers" (employees with jackhammers with sharp blades) would trim the boxes and discard the selvage.
+The flat boxes would be moved to the shipping area and packaged for transport to the end-user.

 One of my chores on that shift was to move pallets to and from the presses and to and from the stripping areas.
 Battery-operated hand trucks were used to move the pallets.
 The base would fit under

 I came home at the end of my sophomore year at Syracuse University.
-One evening, shortly after my return, I told my parents that I was meeting two high school friends, Bob Stewart and John Weaver and that I would be home by 10:00 p.m.
-After I met Bob and John, we went to a bar in Rensselaer where we drank some beer and started shooting darts.
-We were having a good time, and before we knew it, it was after 1:00 a.m. and the bar was closing, so we left.
+One evening, shortly after my return, I told my parents that I was meeting two high school friends, Bob Stewart, and John Weaver, and that I would be home by 10:00 p.m.
+After I met Bob and John, we went to a bar in Rensselaer, where we drank some beer and started shooting darts.
+We were having a good time, and before we knew it, it was after 1:00 a.m., and the bar was closing, so we left.

 When I got home, I was surprised to see that the lights were still on in Jack's Place, and I went in to see why.
 Both of my parents were there, and my father was on the telephone.
-They had been calling my friends' parents, the State Police, and were getting ready to call hospitals since they were sure that something terrible had happened.
+They had been calling my friends' parents and the State Police and were getting ready to call hospitals since they were sure that something terrible had happened.
 My explanation infuriated my father, and he announced that from then on, I would have to be home by 10:00 p.m. or I would have to move out of the house.

-The next day I drove over to Camp Nassau, a children's boarding summer camp about five miles from home.
-Camp Nassau was owned by the Krouner family and formerly had been a summer vacation destination, known as Krouners' Hotel, which had catered to Jewish families, mainly from New York City.
+The next day, I drove over to Camp Nassau, a children's boarding summer camp about five miles from home.
+Camp Nassau was owned by the Krouner family and formerly had been a summer vacation destination known as Krouners' Hotel, which had catered to Jewish families, mainly from New York City.
 The facility was about ten miles from Albany.
 The Krouners knew my family, and their daughter, Risa, had been in kindergarten and first grade with me at the Nassau Elementary School before they moved to Albany.
 [Camp Nassau was initially operated by Ben Becker.
-The following year he re-established Camp Nassau in Guilderland, Albany County, and the Krouner family continued the original facility as Camp Schodack.)
+The following year, he re-established Camp Nassau in Guilderland, Albany County, and the Krouner family continued the original facility as Camp Schodack.)

 I saw Lou Krouner and asked if he had any job openings, thinking that perhaps I could get a job as a counselor.
-There were no counselor jobs open, but Lou asked if I would want to work doing such things as driving the van to Albany to pick up groceries, pick up campers at the bus or train station, and mow the lawns with a tractor.
+There were no counselor jobs open, but Lou asked if I would want to work doing such things as driving the van to Albany to pick up groceries, picking up campers at the bus or train station, and mowing the lawns with a tractor.
 I don't recall the wages, but the job included room and board.
 I bunked with the counselors and went to social events.
-I had my own car there, and some evenings I would drive into Albany with some camp counselors and pick up submarine sandwiches at Mike's Subs on Central Avenue and State Street.
+I had my own car there, and some evenings, I would drive into Albany with some camp counselors and pick up submarine sandwiches at Mike's Subs on Central Avenue and State Street.
 Sometimes I would take the naive counselors on a tour of Green Street or Dongan in Avenue, Albany's notorious red-light district, where the ladies of the night would approach the car with their propositions or call out from windows with invites such as, "Come up and let me fuck your big cock."

 It was an enjoyable summer.
 I would occasionally stop at home and see my parents.
 When the camp was over shortly before the fall semester started, I came home and observed the 10:00 p.m. curfew.

 Following my junior year at college, I didn't get a job.
 I was required to go to the Army ROTC summer camp at Ft.
 Bragg, North Carolina, for six weeks, which made a summer job opportunity impractical.
-Instead, before and after the ROTC camp I worked in Jack's Place just as I had done during summer vacations when I was in public school.
+Instead, before and after the ROTC camp, I worked in Jack's Place just as I had done during summer vacations when I was in public school.

 No comments: